Vortex tube: Current applications

 Vortex tubes are used for cooling of cutting tools (lathes and mills, both manually-operated and CNC machines) during machining.
 The vortex tube is well-matched to this application: machine shops generally already use compressed air, and a fast jet of cold air provides both cooling and removal of the chips produced by the tool.
-This completely eliminates or drastically reduces the need for liquid coolant, which is messy, expensive, and environmentally hazardous.
+This eliminates or drastically reduces the need for liquid coolant, which is messy, expensive, and environmentally hazardous.